Chalk paint takes around 30 minutes to dry between coats and 24 hours to cure (fully dry).

 - Apply thin coats.
-Thin coats dry faster than thick coats
+Thin coats dry faster than thick coats.

 - Do not overlap the paint more than twice.

-- Apply the chalk paint early in the day
+- Apply it early in the day.

 - Let existing coats dry before re-coat.
 If you re-coat too soon, the paint will remain sticky for several hours.

 Chalk paint dries fast as it’s water-based, uses water as its paint solvent, and has a simple formula.
 Since water evaporates from the coating faster than oil, chalk paint will dry faster than oil-based paints.